Rick Steves' Art of the Middle Ages

-[13, monastic ruins on Dingle Peninsula, Gallarus Oratory] Many of these educated elites lived in the remote western-most corner of Europe.
+[13, monastic ruins; Gallarus Oratory, 10th–11th century; Dingle Peninsula, Ireland] Many of these educated elites lived in the remote western-most corner of Europe.
 In fact, Ireland was nicknamed the Isle of Saints and Scholars.
 The earliest monastic communities were small — fortified hamlets of humble huts — built like stone igloos.
-Twelve hundred years ago those Irish monks stacked stones to build this chapel.
+Twelve hundred years ago those Irish monks stacked stones to build chapels like this.
 Its finely fitted walls — stone without mortar — still keep out the rain.

 Monks lived simple lives of work and prayer.
 More educated than most, they kept alive or developed early technology like metal-working.